Leading (podcast): Background

 Both Alastair Campbell and Rory Stewart have been active in British politics.
 Campbell is a journalist and political strategist, who served as the communications chief for Tony Blair.
 A former member of the Labour Party, Campbell was expelled after he voted for the Liberal Democrats in the 2019 European elections.

 Stewart is a former diplomat, author and politician.
 He served as Conservative international development secretary and prisons minister under Theresa May, and was a member of parliament for around nine years.
 In 2019, having rebelled against Boris Johnson's approach to Brexit, he was expelled from the parliamentary party.
 He later resigned his party membership as well.

 Campbell and Stewart's podcast The Rest is Politics, launched in March 2022, is aimed at providing a temperate and informed political debate in the United Kingdom.
 As part of the podcast, the hosts would interview former and active political figures.
 These interviews were released irregularly, as opposed to the main podcast, which releases two episodes on Wednesday and Thursday of each week.
 Their mantra is to "disagree agreeably."

 In January 2023, Goalhanger Podcasts launched Leading as a spin off, allowing Campbell and Stewart to interview on a regular basis as well as to interview non-political figures.
-Their guests have included Angela Merkel, Bill Clinton and Bill Gates.
+Their guests have included both former and sitting heads of state such as Angela Merkel, Bill Clinton, Anthony Albanese, Ahmed al-Sharaa, and Volodymyr Zelenskyy; British politicians including Nicola Sturgeon, Theresa May, and Sadiq Khan; and other notable figures such as Bill Gates, Arnold Schwarzenegger, and Sir Tim Berners-Lee.

-Stewart came under criticism following the 2024 United States presidential election as he had predicted Kamala Harris to comfortably win.